XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/diagnosing-problems.md

 - If your server does not start (such as crashing or otherwise shutting down automatically), see **[rippled Server Won't Start](server-wont-start.html)**.
 - If your server starts, but does not reliably sync or remain synced to the XRP Ledger network, see **[rippled Server Doesn't Sync](server-doesnt-sync.html)**.

-The remainder of this document suggests steps for diagnosing problems that happen while your server is up and running (including if the process is active but unable to sync with the network).
+The rest of this document suggests steps for diagnosing problems that happen while your server is up and running (including if the process is active but unable to sync with the network).

 ## Get the server_info